stackplanet/sourcestack/README.md

-# sourcestack: a super flexible template for full-stack node web apps
+# sourcestack: a highly adaptable template for full-stack node web apps

 **sourcestack** is a full-stack node web app template, ready to be deployed into your AWS account and adapted to your needs.